Collaboration Launch

 Testimonials

-HANS BOBÀNOVITS (DOP)
+HANS BOBÀNOVITS (Cinematographer)

-I originally came to this project with the impression that having the On-Set Online Supervisor would help me the same way a DIT or a Gaffer might, however I realized that I wasn’t the intended the Client - the Director is the Client.
+I originally came to this project with the impression that having the On-Set Online Supervisor (OS) would help me the same way a DIT or a Gaffer might, however I realized that I wasn’t the intended the Client - the Director is the Client.

 As a Cinematographer working with an Online Supervisor was like having a conversation with my Director’s DIT while being fully aware of where the project is going.

 I come to Filmmaking with a team player mindset, so having an Online Supervisor helped me understand the scope of how far the project (and the image in my case) can be pushed and can be shaped.
-I first though that the OS would become an addition to my team and be a new tool in my toolkit.
+I originally though that the OS would become an addition to my team and be a new tool in my toolkit.

 Instead, I can spend this time with the Gaffer to shape the light and create a stronger look.
 While I can see how it could be scary for some DP’s to not handle that side of the exposure, I rely on my crew to be faster and more precise.
 The OS does the same thing for the Director.